jc4883/ReactDemo/README.md

 export default App
 ```

-We've replaced that function component with this App class component.
-Function components are getting more popular but class components are the original gangsters.
+This is a class component.
+Try learning class component first, then function components.

 render is one of React's "lifecycle" methods.
-It's one of the very special functions that React treats differently from other functions that you write.
+React looks at render to see what to show on the screen.

 Now, check your app, it's going to look a lot more basic than before.